shruthisree1234/DW-design-and-MQT/README.md

-# Data Warehouse Design & Materialized Query Tables for Management Analytics
+# Data Warehouse Design & Materialized Query Tables for Operational Analytics

-This project demonstrates the end-to-end design and implementation of a Data Warehouse for a leading solid waste management company operating across major cities in Brazil.
+This project demonstrates the end-to-end design and implementation of a Data Warehouse for a leading solid waste management company operating across major cities.
 The solution enables powerful business analytics, detailed reporting, and dashboarding by leveraging a dimensional model, aggregation queries, and Materialized Query Tables (MQTs).

 ---